MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

 1. Once the third instance is provisioned, navigate to its blade to determine its **Location** (it should be different than the first two zones you identified earlier in this task.

-1. Close Cloud Shell pane.
+1. Close the Cloud Shell pane.

 1. On the **az10408vmss0** blade, in the **Settings** section, click **Disks**, click **+ Create and attach a new disk**, and attach a new managed disk with the following settings (leave others with their default values):